delta/outbreak-origins-server/README.md

 - Install postgresql
 - Create your user and change the .env file to reflect that
+- Make sure the user has the CREATEDB permission
 - Create the 'outbreak-origins' database
 - Run `diesel migration run`